22 Ways to Lose 2 Inches of Belly Fat in 2 Weeks

 Avoid Eating After Dinner

 Stop treating your kitchen like an all-night diner and you’ll stop seeing those unwanted pounds piling onto your frame, too.
 The results of a study published in Cell Metabolism found that mice who only had access to food during an eight-hour period stayed slim over the course of the study, while those who ate the same number of calories over a 16-hour period gained significantly more weight, particularly around their middle.
 When you’re finished with dinner at night, shut the fridge and don’t look back until morning — your belly will thank you.
-When you do head back to the kitchen in the A.M., make sure the 40 Things Healthy Cooks Always Have in Their Kitchen are there waiting for you.
+When you do head back to the kitchen in the A.M., make sure the best healthy kitchen staples for cooking are there waiting for you.